csdms/bmi/docs/source/bmi.time_funcs.rst

 * A time step is typically a positive value.
 However, if the model permits it, a negative value can be used (running the model backward).
-* In C++ and Python, the argument is omitted and the time step is returned from the function.
+* In C++, Java, and Python, the argument is omitted and the time step is returned from the function.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.